thehyve/single-cell-data-portal/docs/revision.md

    How do we match up the genesets and datasets when replacing the public dataset?
    What is the difference between a private collection and a revision?

+1. Use a running change log to track the difference between public and revision.
+Play the changes on to public when change the the revision to be public.

+1.